SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ### 1. Initialize a new CAP project

+Before you start creating a new project it's highly recommended to create a dedicated directory for this CodeJam within your users directory instead of any system directories (e.g. DO NOT work in C:\Windows\System32).

 The first thing to do in any new CAP based project is to initialize that project by indirectly creating a directory with various basic files in it.
 This can be achieved with the CDS command line tool `cds` which you installed in [exercise 01](../01/).

 The `cds` tool should be available in your executable path, having been installed as part of the Node.js `@sap/cds` package in the [previous exercise](../01/).